ahmvddddd/commoniety/README.md

 ## Overview

-The **Community Wallet App** combines the simplicity of a digital wallet with the connectivity of a social network.
+**Commoniety** combines the simplicity of a digital wallet with the connectivity of a social network.
 Users can create **virtual accounts** for purposes such as:
 - Crowdfunding campaigns
 - Alumni dues and reunions